utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/versioning-an-api/using-external-git-repo.md

 #### Creating an installed app

 [Installed apps](/docs/integrations/installed-apps/) streamline the process of adding integrations by enabling all members of a team to use the same stored authorization details.
+To create an installed app, you must have the [Team Admin role](/docs/collaborating-in-postman/roles-and-permissions/#team-roles).

 To create an installed app for GitHub Enterprise Server or GitLab Self-Managed, do the following: